KESHAV-26-2004/my-portfolio/README.md

 ## A note on re-sharing

 While we appreciate creativity and sharing knowledge, we would appreciate proper attribution to the original authors.
-Please retain the license and attribution if you reuse or modify this portfolio.
-Happy coding! 🚀
+Please retain the license and attribution if you distribue or publish this portfolio.
+If you wish to distrubute or publish this portfolio, please reach out to me directly first:

+Instagram

+LinkedIn